neurodatascience/NeuroCI/README.md

 6. **Experiment Configuration**:
    - Edit `experiment_definition.yaml` to specify:
      - Nipoppy Dataset paths
+       - For transparency, we strongly encourage adding a comment describing each dataset and/or link to its landing page.
      - Pipeline names/versions
      - User script filenames (to be executed in the order provided).
      - Target host and scheduler (slurm/sge)